ashu-123/autocaption/README.md

 ## 📉 Limitations

-- JPEG images Only: Currently, supports only images of type ".jpeg" | ".jpg"

 - Local Model Only: Relies on the gemma3:4b model running via Ollama locally — no remote or cloud support by default.
 Though, it can be easily tweaked to used any proprietary AI service provider.